unfoldadmin/turbo/README.md

 ### Environment files configuration

-Before you can run `docker-compose up`, you have to set up two files with environment variables.
-Both files are loaded via docker-compose and variables are available within docker containers.
+Before you can run `docker compose up`, you have to set up two files with environment variables.
+Both files are loaded via `docker compose` and variables are available within docker containers.

 ```bash
 cp .env.backend.template .env.backend # set SECRET_KEY and DEBUG=1 for debug mode on